seracio/xstream-connect/README.md

 ### How to dispatch actions from the React layer to the store ?

 There is no canonical way to achieve this.
 This is your choice...
-For instance, you can do as this :
+For instance, you can do as this:
 * in your store, expose a *dispatcher$* Observable of Observable, as this the React layer could have a Subject to inject actions
 * in your store, create an *actions$* Observable that flatten *dispatcher$*